mfakhriabdillah/movieapp-nextjs/README.md

 A dynamic web application built with Next.js and React that allows users to discover movies and manage a personal watchlist using The Movie Database (TMDB) API.

-This application was specifically designed as a testbed for cloud-native development, featuring:

-- Real-time API Integration: Fetches and displays movie, TV show, and recommendation data.
-- State Management: Uses React hooks for managing application state, including search results and a persistent watchlist saved to localStorage.
-- Built for Observability: Includes dedicated features to simulate both client-side and API errors, allowing developers to test and validate monitoring, logging, and tracing pipelines in a Kubernetes environment.
+## Features
+- **Movie & TV Show Discovery**: Search for any movie or TV show in the TMDB database.
+- **Top Rated Recommendations**: View carousels of the top-rated movies and TV shows on the main page.
+- **Personal Watchlist**: Add or remove items to a personal watchlist that persists across sessions using localStorage.
+- **Multi-Page Navigation**: A 3-page structure (Discover, Watchlist, Details) to simulate real-world user navigation.
+- **Dynamic Routing**: View detailed information for each movie or TV show on a unique page.
+- **Error Simulation**: Intentionally trigger frontend and API errors to test monitoring and logging tools.
-- Containerized for GKE: Comes with an optimized, multi-stage Dockerfile ready for deployment on Google Kubernetes Engine (GKE).
+- **Containerized**: Includes an optimized, multi-stage Dockerfile ready for deployment on Google Kubernetes Engine (GKE).

 # How to Use This Setup